Rehanon-Mackenzie/murder-who-wrote-quiz/Testing.md

         * [Browser Compatibility](#browser-compatibility)
         * [Summary](#summary)

-The testing process was ongoing thorough out the development of the quiz and it is true what they say the best way to learn is doing.
+The testing process was ongoing thoroughout the development of the quiz and it is true what they say the best way to learn is by doing.

 I used the console throughout to test code and error check as I went.
-The tutorials from Code Institute on using Google Development Tools was really useful.
-I made good use of the Sources tab and was regularly adding breakpoints to my code to find out was actually going on.
+The tutorials from Code Institute on using Google Development Tools were really useful.
+I made good use of the Sources tab and was regularly adding breakpoints to my code to find out what was actually going on.

 In future I will keep a debugging diary because I think this will be a really good way of visualising my learning.